mapossum/spa/M9/README.md

 Download the data in this weeks folder.
 It is a temperature average for the entire year.
 Simmilar to last week, you will add up all the temperature values using a loop and the eval statement.
 This time use numpy.

 Write a script that does the following:
   1. Inside a loop convert each temperature raster to a array.
 Then add all the arrays together to get a total.
-Finally divide that array by 12 to get the average yearly tempurature.
+Divide that array by 12 to get the average yearly tempurature.
+Convert the average yearly temp array back into a raster dataset.
+Full credit for produces a map like the one posted on Canvas with noData values in the right places.

+Turn in just your script.

 Videos: